kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/A_One.md

 # One
-Creates a fuzzr that produces complete instances of type `T` using QuickFuzzr's automatic construction rules.
+Creates a Fuzzr that produces complete instances of type `T` using QuickFuzzr's automatic construction rules.

 **Signature:**
 ```csharp